000box/Sparlab/README.md

 https://www.youtube.com/watch?v=XKNUhKUnYeE

-Sparlab is an open source training tool that allows fighting gamers to simulate game scenarios and discover new combos.
+Sparlab is a desktop software tool that allows fighting gamers to read game memory, simulate game scenarios, and discover new combos while training.

 Features:

+TekkenBot Frame Reader Integration
 Two Steam-compatible Virtual Joysticks for simulating input.
 Key logger compatible with keyboards, xbox controllers, and arcade sticks.
 Action Editor for customizing action libraries.
 Adjustable Delay Variables for simulating delay b/w inputs.
 Auto Adjustment: increase/decrease delay variable during Simulation.
 And more.

+Developers: we welcome your contributions!

+Problems we need help with:

+1) Synchronized inputs with internal game counter (see Issues)
+2) Sparlab API to make use of collected data
+  - Reinforcement Learning Functionality for integrating AI bots and finding most optimal future of any given game state.
+  - Performance tracking based on hitboxes, health, and other factors
+3) Libraries for fighting games besides Tekken
+  - Could TekkenBot be scaled to work for other games?
+4) Adaptation for other devices & consoles
+  - PS3/PS4 controller wrapper is needed.
+  - Sparlab only works on PC, how can we get it to work on XBOX, PS4, and other consoles?
+5) User-friendly Settings & Action Editor interfaces

 How to run from Command Line: